Flutterwave/Node-v3/documentation/virtualCard.md

     try {
         const payload = {
             "id":"c6d7f40b-f772-47b7-8136-81256d2f87a2", //This is the unique id of the particular card you want to fund.
-You can get this id from the call to create a virtual card as data.id
+You can get this id from the call to create a virtual card as data.id.
             "amount":500,
             "debit_currency":"NGN"
         }